-Job Protection: Generally, if an eligible employee takes family or medical leave under the Law, they must be restored to their previous position or to an equivalent position, with the same status, pay, employment benefits, length-of-service credit and seniority as of the date of leave.
+Job Protection: Generally, if an eligible student takes family or medical leave under the Law, they must be restored to their previous position or to an equivalent position, with the same status, pay, employment benefits, length-of-service credit and seniority as of the date of leave.

 How to File a Claim

 Under BU’s private plan, students will apply for leave through the Student Employment Office.

 Interested student employees are required to provide a notification of intent to apply for PFML benefits to the employer, Boston University Student Employment Office, stating the anticipated starting date of any leave, the anticipated length of the leave, and the expected date of return, at least 30 days prior to the desired start date of the leave.
 An eligible student employee who is unable to provide 30 days’ notice due to circumstances beyond their control is required to provide notice as soon as practicable.